 Since an agreement was signed between Santander Universities and Lancaster University in 2011 the University has awarded more than £800,000 directly to students.
 The funds are distributed through a range of initiatives, which come under three key priority areas: scholarship support, mobility scholarships and awards and support for entrepreneurial activities.

-For more information about the Santander Universities network, please click here
+For more information please visit the Santander Universities network.